29 Apr TOP 10 MUST SEES IN BARCELONA

 10. CAMP NOU

-Last but not less important, at least for football fans.
+Last but not less important, at least not for football fans.
 The FC Barcelona’s home offers a stadium and museum tour, but if there’s a game during your visit, don’t miss it as it is the form to connect with the team and experience the essence of Camp Nou with the five senses.